RiOTDESiGN/RiOTDESiGN/README.md

 Present and future project information can be found here.

 ## Current Project Status:
+#### Magic: The Gathering - A search engine created for a more visual experience
 - [x] Identified re-rendering components in React
 - [ ] Consolidate states in React Context or seperate components
 - [ ] Create a separate API call for Card Set that can be called from each individual card